 The two most common symptoms of depression are:

-If you have felt this way for at least two weeks, it is possible you are experiencing depression.
+If you have had these symptoms for at least 2 weeks, you might have depression.

 You also may: